Somatic Trauma Release

 You feel stuck in patterns of stress, tension, or overwhelm

-Old emotions resurface but don’t seem to resolve
+Old emotions resurface but don't resolve

 -